 I have recently created experiences in Compassionate Creativity at:

-- Duke University’s Trent Center for for Bioethics and Humanities, Workshops in End-of-Life Ethics and Medical Narratives On-State Classes
+- Artist-in-Residence, Trent Center for for Bioethics and Humanities, Duke University – Workshops and performances in End-of-Life Ethics and Medical Narratives On-Stage Classes

 - Creative Medicine Series at the Cogut Center for Humanities at Brown University

 - Full Circle Festival on the “Heart & Art of Aging” in Burlington, Vermont

 - Laurelmead Independent Living Center in Providence, Rhode Island

 - Artists and Scientists as Partners Symposium, Brown University